dmikusa/s12gx-2014-fastest-servlets/LoadTestResults/Results.md

  100%    165 (longest request)
 ```

 Here are the graphs showing the break down of how quickly responses were handled.
 The x-axis represents the amount of time a request took.
 The y-axis represents how many requests fell into that bucket (10 second group).
-Larger the bars on the left side of the graph, the better.
+Larger the bars on the left side of the graph are better.

 #### Client #1
 ![Client #1](https://raw.githubusercontent.com/dmikusa-pivotal/s12gx-2014-fastest-servlets/master/LoadTestResults/graphs/test-1/client-1-histogram.png)